catseye/The-Platform/USAGE.markdown

 is intentional; it means that you can muck around however you like inside The Platform and it should not affect (or be affected by) anything outside.

-Therefore, running The Platform under a PC emulator is as safe as running anything else under that emulator.
+In other words, running The Platform under a PC emulator is at least as safe as running anything else under that emulator.

 Writing The Platform disk image to a USB stick is less safe, in a couple of
 ways: